 Historically the term “enamel” paint specifically meant a durable gloss oil based protective finish.
 Now “enamel” is used to describe any coating designed as a durable finish.
 If you search the internet for “matte” or “flat” enamel you will find many different paint products labeled as such, although the term “matte enamel” is an oxymoron taken in its original meaning and intent.

 The two primary water clean-up, alykd resin enamel paints from domestic paint companies available are:

 1. Benjamin Moore Advanced

 2. Sherwin Williams Proclassic

-In 2011 we extensively used both products on our house painting projects.
+In 2011 we used both products on our house painting projects on both new construction applications and re-paints.
 Here is our review.

 Both products are viable alternatives to oil base enamels.

 Colorants Advanced supports the GENNEX waterborne colorant system providing VOC-free colorants.
 Advance is a true alkyd, not a hybrid.
 Advanced has less than 50 VOC per liter.
 Pro-classic is also less than 50 grams VOC per liter, but uses the standard glycol based universal colorant system which can add significant VOC for darker colors.

 Hardness Advanced and Proclassic are nearly as hard after cure than oil based enamels.
 In our experience, Advanced cures harder than Proclassic.
 Both paints should be allowed to cure for a week to judge final finish.
 Best practice for heavy use should be a one month cure.